ninoseki/ninoseki.github.io/docs/vt/supercharging_vt_api_with_vt_py.md

 1582585760
 ```

-Also note that the dot notation only supports top level fields.
+Also note that the dot notation only supports top level attributes.

 ```py
 >>> obj.last_analysis_stats